Vista Social

 • Re-schedule TikTok posts at optimal times using Vista Social

 Open the video you want to save.
-Open the three-dot menu to the right and then tap ‘Save video.’
+Tap the Share button then tap ‘Download’.

-If your client already has a huge library of TikTok videos you want to back up, you can save their videos in bulk using Repurpose.io
+If your client already has a huge library of TikTok videos you want to back up, you can save their videos in bulk using Repurpose.io.
+This is a more efficient method than saving your TikTok videos one by one.
+Inside Repurpose.io, connect your TikTok account by adding it as a Channel from your dashboard.
+Available connection options depend on your plan and interface version.

 Brought to you by Try Vista Social for Free